Impacts of Cannabis Legalization: Insights from the Insurance Industry

-A: CRI is an independent captive consultant that helps companies take control of their insurance through the creation and oversight of group captive insurance companies.
+A: CRI is an independent captive consultant that helps companies take control of their insurance through the creation and oversight of group captive1 insurance companies.
 The member companies own the captive, which provides better transparency and control over coverage, claims, and premium costs.

 Q: What types of companies do the captives cover?
 Do they serve companies from specific industries?